 The Good Karma Projects are volunteer focused yoga retreats that serve the people and land we visit.
-The GKPs grew from the spiritual practice of karma yoga, selfless service, giving back without expecting something in return.
-We create exciting opportunities for women to travel on a mission and volunteer in some of the most beautiful places on Earth while on yoga retreat.
+The GKPs grew from the spiritual practice of karma yoga or selfless service, giving back without expecting something in return.
+We create exciting opportunities for women to travel on a mission and volunteer in some of the most beautiful places on Earth, while we practice yoga and meditation every day.
 We offer media training and create short films that share inspiring stories of the remarkable women we meet.

-In 2015, we offered our first documentary filmmaking bootcamp and created a short film about the women of Tirthan Valley.
+In 2015, we offered our first documentary filmmaking bootcamp and created a short film about the women of Tirthan Valley: Nari Shakti: Women of Tirthan Valley.
 They shared the success stories of their savings and credit groups and small business enterprises.
 They shared their hearts about the challenges they face as women and their hopes that their daughters will have a better future.

 We were a team of 13 students and mentors, ages 13-64.
 We offered 5 scholarships for 4 local teenage girls from Radha Ngo, and an elder artist from the USA.
 We brought together an international team of dedicated students, professional filmmakers and together, with brothers Ankit and Panki Sood of Sunshine Himalayan Adventures and the local community, we made the film, Nari Shakti (Women Power).
-Our 15min short film, Nari Shakti: Women of the Tirthan Valley, has been shown to over 7000 people living and visiting the Great Himalayan region of northern India.
-The success stories of these women have inspired countless other women to pursue their own entrepreneurial dreams, as well as, many others who have been touched by their indominable spirit.
+Our 15min short film, Nari Shakti: Women of the Tirthan Valley, has been shown to thousands visiting the Great Himalayas of northern India.
+The success stories of these women have inspired countless other women to pursue their own entrepreneurial dreams, as well as, many others who have been touched by their indomitable spirit.

 Karma Yoga is a powerful momentous practice.
 At times, its difficult.
 That's why it's a practice.
-During our GKPs missions, we do our best to create a safe space for women to be empowered, give the best of themselves, learn new skills and make a difference in the people's lives we visit.
+During our GKPs missions, we do our best to create a safe space for women to be empowered, share their challenges, give their best, learn new skills and make new friends and a difference in the people's lives we visit.

 This is the essence of the Good Karma Projects.